josiest/songwriting/songs/Runaway/lyrics.md

 I will be lying awake
 Planning ways I can escape

-It won't take much time
+And it won't take much time
 To leave my home
 Now the future's unknown